hdblack717/Seen-3d-Game-Engine-SEE3DGE/README.md

-# Seen3dEngine
+# SeenTerminal

-This repository is created solely to reserve and protect the project name "Seen3dEngine".
+This repository is created solely to reserve and protect the project name "SeenTerminal".

 It ensures the name is claimed and not used by others.